open-education-hub/ccas/CCAS_pandoc.md

 probability of landing exactly $x$ tails in $n$ independent tosses is

 $${n \choose x}= \frac{{n!}}{{x!\left( {n - x} \right)!}} .$$

-For convenience we define $0!$ to be 1.

 ### Examples